centria/cs-exercises-20/README.md

 #### Exercise_147

-Your task is crEating a class called **StorageFacility** that can be used to keep track of storage units and their contents.
+Your task is creating a class called **StorageFacility** that can be used to keep track of storage units and their contents.
 The class is to implement the following methods:

 * **public void Add(string unit, string item)** adds the parameter item to the storage unit that is also given as a parameter.